 Shortly after the death of Professor Ewald, his family informed the President that Professor Ewald had wished to make a bequest to the IUCr.
 After consulting Mrs Ewald, this generous bequest, together with a donation from the Ewald family and a donation from the IUCr, was used as starting capital for the Ewald Prize.
 The interest from this capital and further donations from the IUCr are used to finance the Prize.

 The Prize consists of a medal, a certificate and a financial award.
 It is presented once every three years during the triennial International Congresses of Crystallography.
+The thirteenth Ewald Prize will be presented at the Melbourne Congress in August 2023.

 To support the IUCr by contributing to the funding of the Ewald Prize, please donate using the button below.